How to File a Funeral Claim With the SSS

-Upon completion of the above mention documents, proceed to the nearest SSS branch in your area.
+Upon completion of the above-mentioned documents, proceed to the nearest SSS branch in your area.
 SSS personnel will give you claim stub for the check.
-Wait for a few weeks to months before the release of the check, you may do phone call to follow up on your claim so make sure you have their phone number.
-This way you don't have to wake up early and fall in line just to follow-up.
+You may have to wait a few weeks to months before the release of the check.
+Get their phone number in case you want to make a phone call to follow up on an unpaid claim; this is easier than having to wake up early and fall in line just to follow-up.

-They will text you if your check is ready for pick up.
-If you receive the text, bring valid ID, and death certificate of the member, and the claim stub that SSS has given you when you submitted the documents for your claims.
+They will text you when your check is ready for pick up.
+If you receive the text, bring a valid ID, the death certificate of the member, and the claim stub that SSS gave you when you submitted the documents for your claims.

 It is best if you put the filer's name on the receipt from the funeral parlor; that way, the waiver listed in item 4 will not be necessary.
 Less hassle, fewer documents needed, faster claim.
 It is also better if you file the claim before the internment.
 If the funeral parlor service charge is less than Php20,000, you must keep all receipts of the burial expenses for food that was served at the wake.

 Do you think being an SSS member is a big help?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Questions & Answers

 In the Phillippines, once a death claim is filled how will it take for reimbursement to come?

 What's next after I received the funeral cheque from a funeral claim in the Phillippines?